 - 2-4 umbrellas or softboxes for your wall or white paper backdrop.

-Background lights are pointed either into the modifier or directly at the wall.
+Background lights are pointed either into the modifier (if reflective/bounce softboxes) or directly at the wall (if direct/diffused softboxes).
 I keep my subject as far from the backdrop as possible.

 Connect a light meter to your strobes or flash via a sync cable.
 Set your light meter to “strobe” mode and set the shutter speed and ISO you expect to shoot at.
-I suggest shooting between 1/100th of a second to 1/250th of a second–not so slow that your subject has to stand very still to prevent motion blur and not so fast that your camera shutter is unable to sync properly with your flash.
+I suggest shooting between 1/100th of a second to 1/250th of a second – not so slow that your subject has to stand very still to prevent motion blur and not so fast that your camera shutter is unable to sync properly with your flash.
 Face your light meter toward the wall you are blasting light onto.
 Take a reading at several spots along the wall.
 The light meter should give you a consistent f-stop result.
-The actual number is not important here–you are just making sure enough light is getting across your backdrop evenly.
+The actual number is not important here – you are just making sure light is getting across your backdrop evenly.
+For example, if one side of the wall is reading at f/8 while the other side is reading at f/5.6, then the side reading at f/5.6 is getting only half the amount of light on it as the f/8 side.
+Increase your strobe power in this area until the entire wall or backdrop is reading at f/8.

-When metering your subject, remember that your backdrop should be several exposure stops higher than your model to ensure that nice, seamless white look.
+Your backdrop should be several exposure stops higher than the light on your model to ensure that nice, seamless white look.
+Start with a 2:1 ratio, knowing that you may need to go with 4:1.
 Your backdrop strobes will be set at higher powers than your key and higher still than your fill.
+The key and fill will be a 2:1 ratio, for those who like to think in ratios.
+Or you can try out my settings below.

-I tend to shoot between 1/160th of a second-1/250th of a second and between f/8-f/11 on ISO 100 and adjust my strobe power accordingly.
+I tend to shoot between 1/160th-1/250th of a second and between f/8-f/11 on ISO 100 and adjust my strobe power accordingly.
 Your settings will change depending on the power flexibility of the lights you are working with.
-I shoot tethered to a laptop so that I can see very well how the exposure at the edges of the frame look but this is not a requirement.
+I shoot tethered to a laptop so that I can see how the exposure at the edges of the frame look, but this is not a requirement.
 You can also use a field monitor to at least see your scene better.
+A good one is the SmallHD DP7-PRO OLED SX Field Monitor if your camera has HDMI out.
+Field monitors are designed for filmmakers but are perfectly acceptable for photographers who need something a little bigger than what their built-in 3″ LCDs provide.

-Knowing how to shoot a white seamless-style headshot is essential for portrait photographers.
-Businesses, theaters, schools, and cooperatives all typically need professional headshots taken for their websites and a perfectly white backdrop with soft, even lighting is often requested.
-Corporate style headshots make a great addition to your portfolio.
+Knowing how to shoot a white seamless headshot is essential for portrait photographers.
+Businesses, theaters, and schools all typically need professional headshots taken for their websites and a perfectly white backdrop with soft, even lighting is often requested.
+Corporate-style headshots make a great addition to your portfolio.
 However, the lighting setup can be gear-intensive and preventing light spill can be tough in small spaces.
-If you are finding it difficult to get the edges of your scene white, consider adding more lights.
-I have used 4 background lights in the past just to be safe, though often 2 is enough when set to the right power and angled well.
-Practice your own variations of this set up and show us your results!
-To test out the relative simplicity of this set up, I had our East Coast Headquarters Operations Manager mimic the entire process for their staff shots and he was able to replicate the look very easily.
-If you’re having any trouble, do not hesitate to ask us questions below!